sea-bass/pyrobosim/docs/source/setup.rst

 This package is being tested with:

 * Python 3.10 / Ubuntu 22.04 (optionally with ROS 2 Humble)
-* Python 3.12 / Ubuntu 24.04 (optionally with ROS 2 Jazzy, Kilted, or Rolling)
+* Python 3.12 / Ubuntu 24.04 (optionally with ROS 2 Jazzy or Kilted)
+* Python 3.14 / Ubuntu 26.04 (optionally with ROS 2 Lyrical or Rolling)

 pip install (Limited)
 ---------------------